 Initial settlement offers are typically low (or lower than they should be) because the insurer expects there will be a counteroffer.
 There may be some cases in which the first offer is fair, and a reasonable offer shouldn’t be refused outright.
 However, you should have it at least reviewed by an experienced injury attorney before signing anything.Determining a Settlement Value

-In cases that fall outside the no-fault system, insurance companies have a number of ways to valuate auto accident claims.
+In cases that fall outside the no-fault system, insurance companies have a number of ways to evaluate auto accident claims.
 These include:

 - A “per diem” method.
-Involves calculating pain and suffering per a certain time frame (i.e., per day or per week) and multiplying it times the amount of time treatments lasted.
+Involves calculating pain and suffering per a certain time frame (i.e., per day or per week) and multiplying it times the number of time treatments lasted.

 - The Colossus software program (or some variation).
 Involves a type of software to calculate settlement values in smaller to mid-size crash cases.
 Some firms rely heavily on it, while others use it as a helpful tool.